-Moondar : Muslim Friend of Rani Jhansi Who Martyred Herself For The Motherland
+Moondar : Muslim Friend of Rani Lakshmibai Who Martyred Herself For The Motherland

-Robert Hamilton, agent of the governor General to Central India, wrote to the secretary of Government of India on 30th October, 1858 informing about the martyrdom of Queen of Jhansi.
-He wrote:
+Robert Hamilton, agent of the Governor General to Central India, wrote to the secretary of the Government of India on 30th October 1858 informing about the martyrdom of Jhansi ki Rani.

-“Rani was riding a horse.
-There was another Muslim woman riding with her, who used to be her servant as well as companion since many years.
+“Rani Lakshmibai was riding a horse.
+There was another Muslim woman riding with her, who used to be her servant as well as a companion for many years.
 Both fell down from the horse with the bullet wounds simultaneously.”

 Share this Post on :